kirimoe/kirimoe.github.io/_posts/tmuctf2021/2021-09-10-tmu-ctf-pwn.md

 ---
 title: TMUCTF 2021 Pwn
 tags: [tmuctf, ctf, writeup]
-description: This is an exploit writeup for pwn chanllenges from tmuctf
+description: This is an exploit writeup for pwn challenges from tmuctf
 ---

 # Tasks